bjornte/UX-patterns-for-findability/README.md

-Search UX patterns
+UX patterns for findability
 ===

-**User experience templates for search front ends and findability reporting dashboards**
+User experience templates for **search front ends and reporting tools** that allow you to **find what you’re looking for**

 The initial template can be viewed [here](http://bit.ly/results-mock-up-snapshot-feb-2016), as hosted on Dropbox.